-- A small wrist watch is permitted. - Small and discreet stud earrings may be worn (these earrings must be removed for PE and swimming lessons in compliance with school policy).
-No other jewellery is permitted.

-Nail Varnish, make-up and temporary tattoos are not appropriate for school.
+- A small wrist watch is permitted. - Small and discreet stud earrings may be worn (these earrings must be removed for PE and swimming lessons in compliance with Surrey's safety rules).
+No other jewellery is permitted. - Nail Varnish, make-up and temporary tattoos are not appropriate for school.